z390development/z390/doc/contributing/contribute_cics.md

     `bash> ./cics/bash/dfhall`
     `bash> ./cics/bash/dfhallv`

-Under Windows, the DFHALL.BAT may be invoked with argumen unref:
+Under Windows, the DFHALL.BAT may be invoked with argument unref:
     `bat> cics\bat\DFHALL.BAT unref`
 When the unref parameter is supplied the UNREF utility will be run after each assembly to provide an overview of unreferenced fields.